Noncredit Courses

 Student Learning Outcomes (SLO)

-Reading to develop decoding, vocabulary, and comprehension skills.
-Use of specialized developed with students with specific learning disabilities in mind.
-Includes reading comprehension strategies, and vocabulary development in preparation for college level English courses.
+Reading to develop fluency, vocabulary, and comprehension skills.
+Instruction and practice of reading strategies with students with specific learning disabilities in mind.
+Includes reading comprehension strategies and vocabulary development in preparation for college-level English courses.

 Student Learning Outcomes (SLO)